TL;DR: Understand how Elevance Health Employee Benefits and policy shifts could affect your retirement. Start planning now for a confident future.

 Planning for retirement has always mattered.
 But now, with healthcare changes and rising costs, it matters even more.

-That’s why it’s smart to plan now.
 Relying only on what’s offered today could leave you unprepared if changes come later.

 Here’s how to protect your retirement path:

 When you retire from Elevance Health, your income won’t just come from one source.
-You may receive payments from the Elevance Health 401k plan, the Elevance Health pension, and eventually, Social Security.
+You may receive payments from the Elevance Health 401k plan, the Elevance Health pension, and Social Security.
 Each source has different tax rules—and timing them well can help you keep more of your money.

 Here’s what you should know: